-Requirement Document Description Implementation Tax invoice The document must clearly show the date of the removal and the address where the Date and or removal occurred.
-Address Run sheet or Signed owner and contractor declaration or Time-stamped photo Energy Saver Signed appliance owner and contractor The document must clearly show: declaration ▼ the contractor's name, ABN and address or ▼ the address of the appliance retailer.
-Tax invoice If the declaration is provided, it must be signed and dated by both the appliance owner and contractor.
+Requirement Document Description Energy Saver Signed appliance owner and contractor declaration The document must clearly show: - ▼ the contractor's name, ABN and address or ▼ the address of the appliance owner Tax invoice If the declaration is provided, it must be signed and dated by both the appliance owner and contractor.
 Nomination Nomination form The nomination form must: be in the required form (ie, using the relevant template available from the ESS website), and ▼ be signed by the original energy saver on or before the implementation date.
-Appliance size Signed appliance owner and contractor The declaration must state: and working declaration ▼ that the capacity of the appliance is 200L or greater order ▼ whether the label was used or the capacity was measured that another primary refrigerator is at the premises, and is located close to, or in, the kitchen (C1 activities only) ▼ the appliance is in working order.
+Appliance size Signed appliance owner and contractor declaration The declaration must state: and working ▼ that the capacity of the appliance is 200L or greater order ▼ whether the label was used or the capacity was measured that another primary refrigerator is at the premises, and is located close to, or in, the kitchen (C1 activities only) ▼ the appliance is in working order.
 The declaration must be signed and dated by both the appliance owner and contractor.
 Disposal Tax invoice or recycling receipt and The document must show that the fridge or freezer has been disposed of at a metal recycling and/or refrigerant destruction facility.
 Disposal Agent's Licence The document must show that the fridge or freezer has been disposed of by a licensed refrigerant handler (licences are issued by Australian Refrigeration Council).
 Calculations The spreadsheet or calculation tool used to calculate energy savings from each implementation.
-The document must clearly show your calculation of energy savings, and the data inputs and factors applied as required for the relevant activity in Schedule C of the ESS Rule.
+The document must clearly show the calculation of energy savings, and the data inputs and factors applied as required for the relevant activity in Schedule C of the ESS Rule.

-7 Glossary
+Glossary 7